 Sentencing is the process by which a Judge determines the appropriate sentence or outcome for a crime.
 A sentencing hearing will take place after a person has either been convicted or has pled guilty to an offence.
 The court will hear from the Crown prosecutor and the defence as to what the appropriate sentence should be and why.

 Sentencing can be a very complex process and there can be serious consequences that result.
 A person’s liberty or freedom may be at stake and their reputation, employment, and ability to travel can be permanently and adversely affected.
-It is crucial to have an experienced criminal lawyer on your side to advocate for a fair and proper sentence.
+It is crucial to have experienced criminal defense lawyers on your side to advocate for a fair and proper sentence.

 Call (780) 414-5400 to talk.
 Anytime.
 We’ll be there.